 The location where FGDs will be implemented will be also purposively sampled, based on capacity of WASH cluster partners that will support the exercise, by identifying FGD participants, arranging logistics, and run the FGDs.
+Depending on the final number of FGDs, it is expected that the exercise will be run in 6-12 locations (2 FGDs – male/female in each location).

 The FGD form will be designed in close coordination with the WASH Cluster to address the information needs formulated in the research questions.
 The FGD guide will be piloted 10 days ahead of data collection to make sure that all potential issues arise before the rolled out.
 In order to limit the burden on the participants that will voluntarily dedicate their time to the exercise, the form will be conceived to last no more 90 minutes.